diranetafen/student-list/README.md

    - image: the name of the image builded previously
    - volumes: You will mount student_age.json file in /data/student_age.json
    - port: don't forget to expose the port
+   - networks: don't forget to add specific network for your project

 Delete your previous created container